MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/manage/Create,-Delete,-or-Update-Tenant-Virtual-Networks.md

 ms.assetid: 6a820826-e829-4ef2-9a20-f74235f8c25b
 ms.author: pashort
 author: shortpatti
+ms.date: 08/24/2018
 ---
-# Create, Delete, or Update Tenant Virtual Networks
+# Create, delete, or update tenant virtual networks

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

-You can use this topic to learn how to create, delete, and update Hyper-V Network Virtualization Virtual Networks after you deploy Software Defined Networking (SDN).

-Using Hyper-V Network Virtualization, you can isolate tenant networks so that each tenant network is a completely separate entity with no cross-connection possibility unless you configure public access workloads.
+In this topic, you learn how to create, delete, and update Hyper-V Network Virtualization Virtual Networks after you deploy Software Defined Networking (SDN).
+Hyper-V Network Virtualization helps you isolate tenant networks so that each tenant network is a separate entity.
+Each entity has no cross-connection possibility unless you configure public access workloads.

-You can create new Virtual Networks for tenants, you can modify existing Virtual Networks, and if a tenant no longer needs certain resources, or if the tenant is no longer your customer, you can delete tenant Virtual Networks.

-## Create a new Virtual Network
+## Create a new virtual network

 When you create a Virtual Network for a tenant, it is placed within a unique routing domain on the Hyper-V host.